The Kabbalah, the Tarot and the Middle Way

 Hebrew Letter: Zain.
 Sword.

 This path represents a realization that comes from Tiphareth, and hence represents an experiential truth that essentially radiates from our Buddha nature, our Master Within.
-It is a realization that is brought forth when our mind is ready to receive it, and part of the preparation is via the path from Geburah to Binah, which represents the conscious decision to renounce our worldly aims and to focus purely on the spiritual quest.
+It is a realization that is brought forth only when our mind is ready to receive it, and part of the preparation is via the path from Geburah to Binah, which represents the conscious decision to renounce our worldly aims and to focus purely on the spiritual quest.

 This is the first path we encounter that is also depicted by a Tarot card because this path is also a part of the next higher Tree of Life in Yetzirah.
 And the Tarot card for the path is Judgement, a card showing the Biblical scene of the Last Judgement.
 It similarly tells us that we are accountable for our actions, a reflection of the law of karma.